rdmorganiser/rdmorganiser.github.io/en/Community.md

 ## Ad Hoc Groups

 For special tasks and questions, further working groups can be formed from among the members at any time.
 They are coordinated by the Steering Group.
-The general meeting decides on the continuation of the ad-hoc groups.<br/>
+The general meeting decides on the continuation of the ad-hoc groups.
-We would like to invite all institutions that are interested in the preservation and further development of RDMO to sign the MoU and send it to the following e-mail address: rdmo-steuerungsgruppe@listserv.dfn.de.

 ## General meeting